 Our staff handpicks the best hotels in Ecuador & the Galapagos to ensure you get ultimate comfort and character during your stay.

-Talk with your Kuoda Travel expert to help find the right hotel for you during your personalized Ecuador & Galapagos luxury tour.
+Talk with your Kuoda Travel expert to help find the right hotel for you during your personalized Ecuador Galapagos tour.

-An exemplary way for any adventure seeking traveler to experience the best of the Andes!
+An exemplary way for any adventure seeking traveler to experience the best of Ecuador!
 This sample Extraordinary Ecuador & the Galapagos Islands itinerary is just the way for you to get inspired.